 - Wide Range of Compatible Lenses: Another advantage of the Canon T7 is its compatibility with Canon’s extensive lineup of EF and EF-S lenses.
 This means that you have a wide range of lenses to choose from, allowing you to expand your creative possibilities and achieve different types of shots, from wide-angle to telephoto, macro to fisheye.

-- Easy-to-Use Interface: The Canon T7 features a user-friendly interface that makes it easy for beginners to navigate and operate the camera.
+- Easy-to-Use Interface: It features a user-friendly interface that makes it easy for beginners to navigate and operate the camera.
 The menu system is straightforward and intuitive, with easy-to-understand icons and settings.

-- Full HD Video Recording: The Canon T7 offers Full HD video recording at 30 frames per second (fps), allowing you to capture high-quality videos with smooth motion and sharp details.
+- Full HD Video Recording: T7 offers Full HD video recording at 30 frames per second (fps), allowing you to capture high-quality videos with smooth motion and sharp details.

 Canon Rebel T7 Cons